-We no longer have to ask about the role that women have in contributing to world economic development.
-Women entrepreneurs statistics show that women now account for 40% of the workforce in more than 80 states and control more than $20 trillion in annual spending.
+Research also shows that women now account for 41% of the global workforce and control more than $20 trillion in annual spending.
 Predictions are that this number will go up to $28 trillion in the next few years.

 Ready for some more interesting stats and facts about women in business?